-In five years under Harkleroad the Hornets have twice broken the NCAA Div.
+In six years under Harkleroad, the Hornets have twice broken the NCAA Div.
 I single season records for 3-pointers made and attempted.
 The team has led NCAA Div.
-I in 3-pointers made and attempted in four of his five seasons and led in steals per game and offensive rebounds in two seasons while ranking in the top-10 in scoring, turnover margin, turnovers forced per game.
+I in 3-pointers made and attempted in four of his six seasons and led in steals per game and offensive rebounds in two seasons while ranking in the top-10 in scoring, turnover margin, turnovers forced per game.